 Optical Print Centering

 Pierre Renault in rec.photo.darkroom posted a very interesting method of optically centering a print on a mount.
-My humble contribution to photography was to work out an equation to find the print position mathematically.
+The original source seems to be Black & White Photography by Rand and Litschel.
+Here is my equation that determines the print position mathematically, and a script that graphically illustrates the results.

 From: Russell